-Over the past five years, such jubilant celebration for the Warriors was often reserved for playoff series victories and NBA championships.
+Over the past five years, such jubilant celebration for the Warriors often was reserved for playoff series victories and NBA championships.

 On this night back in early November, however, Golden State showered its customers with party streamers to celebrate the team’s first regular-season win at Chase Center.

 The Warriors soundly defeated the Portland Trail Blazers 127-118, featuring a lineup devoid of stars D’Angelo Russell, Draymond Green, and Steph Curry, all of whom were sidelined with injuries.

 Portland, at full-strength going into the game, became the laughingstock of NBA Twitter for the next 48 hours.